Financial counselling during COVID-19

 The COVID-19 crisis is affecting lives everywhere, and here in Tasmania, many in our community are experiencing increased stress and uncertainty as businesses are closed and jobs are lost.

 Anglicare makes it easy to get help and explore options when money challenges make life difficult.

 Our financial counsellors provide a free, independent and confidential service.
 They can help you organise your budget, suggest ways to manage your debt, and refer you to other useful services.

 Financial counsellors can also advise about consumer credit law, debt enforcement practices, bankruptcy, industry hardship policies and government concessions.Call the Financial Helpline

 Assisting you to deal with debt and organise your finances

 To find out more, please call the Financial Helpline on 1800 007 007.

-Our counsellors regularly visit the outer suburbs in Tasmania and the Tasmanian prisons.
+Our counsellors regularly visit the outer suburbs and rural communities in Tasmania and the Tasmanian prisons.
 Community-based organisations can request education sessions for their members about any finance related issue.